Minneapolis VA Health Care System

 Rural Veteran Health Care

-Minneapolis VA Health Care System works to ensure rural Veterans have access to care by offering health care through tele-health and through Community-Based Outpatient Clinics (CBOCs).
-CBOCs within the Minneapolis VA Health Care System provide care to Veterans near their home town and serve over 18,000 Veterans throughout Minnesota and Western Wisconsin.
+Minneapolis VA Health Care System works to ensure rural Veterans have access to care by offering health care through tele-health and through Community Clinics.
+Community Clinics within the Minneapolis VA Health Care System provide care to Veterans near their home town and serve over 18,000 Veterans throughout Minnesota and Western Wisconsin.

-Our CBOCs are located in the following communities:
+Our Community Clinics are located in the following Minnesota and Wisconsin communities: